 You can also find great pictures of teams on our Facebook page.
 These rooms were designed to challenge ADULTS, so don't think this is just for the kids...
 Plan your escape today!

 Redeem a gift voucher:

-The next time you are planning to stop in, tell everybody that you are going to be at that place and get ready for the question we love to hear...
+The next time you plan to stop in, tell everybody that you are going to be at "that place" and get ready for the question we love to hear...
 "What place?"
 Make sure you smile when you repeat back to them very slowly... "that place!"
 We have found that parents especially love our name.

-Each Wednesday, our building is used by the student ministries of Life Church for the Life kids (elementary students in grades k-4) and Youth Worship (grades 5-6 and 7-12) See, we don't hate 6th graders - on Wednesdays we are here for you too!
+Each Wednesday, our building is used by the student ministries of Life Church for the Life kids (elementary students in grades k-5) and Youth Worship (grades 6-12) See, we don't hate 6th graders - on Wednesdays we are here for you too!
 Students and parents are welcome to learn more about what happens here in the middle of the week by clicking on the Wednesday or Life Church links.

 Young Moms...
 If you are a teenage mom, are expecting, or know someone who is, we have a monthly event that might be just what you are looking for!
 We host a group just for young moms and their little ones.
 Feel free to tell your story and ask questions of some experienced moms without feeling judged.
 Find out more by visiting our Young Moms page on the Life Church site.

 "Be part of the solution, not part of the problem!"